There are two main classifications of premature membrane rupture:

 - Early activation of normal physiological processes – higher than normal levels of apoptotic markers and MMPs in the amniotic fluid.

 - Infection – inflammatory markers e.g. cytokines contribute to the weakening of fetal membranes.
 Approximately 1/3 of women with P-PROM have positive amniotic fluid cultures.

 The risk factors for pre labour rupture of membranes and P-PROM are listed in Table 1.

 |Table 1 – Risk Factors Associated with PROM and P-PROM|

 Previous PROM/ pre-term delivery.

 Note: In many cases of PROM and P-PROM, there are no identifiable risk factors.

-In premature rupture of membranes, a typical history is of ‘broken waters’ – with women experiencing a painless popping sensation, followed by a gush of watery fluid leaking from the vagina.
+In prelabour rupture of membranes, a typical history is of ‘broken waters’ – with women experiencing a painless popping sensation, followed by a gush of watery fluid leaking from the vagina.

 However, the symptoms can often be more non-specific, such as gradual leakage of watery fluid from the vagina and damp underwear/pad, or a change in the colour or consistency of vaginal discharge.

 On speculum examination, fluid draining from the cervix and pooling in the posterior vaginal fornix may be seen.
 To ensure an adequate examination, the woman should be laid on an examination couch for at least 30 minutes.
 This will allow pooling of any leaking amniotic fluid in the top of the vagina.